Jay Aston’s Gene Loves Jezebel

 For a band to stay relevant across decades is unusual — but to do so with much of the same line-up for most of that time is exceptional.
 Such is the case with Gene Loves Jezebel, which indicates that these musicians come together not only out of an appreciation for the memorable music they create, but also because they truly like and respect each other.
-Jay Aston (vocals), James Stevenson (guitars), Pete Rizzo (bass) and Chris Bell (drums) — with Peter Walsh producing — have created extraordinary GLJ songs for 30 years now.
+Jay Aston (vocals), James Stevenson (guitars), Pete Rizzo (bass) and Joel Patterson (drums) — with Peter Walsh producing — have created extraordinary GLJ songs for 30 years now.
 With their new album, they honour that legacy by expanding it.

 GLJ members have always been far more interested in moving forward artistically, rather than dwelling on past achievements, but this reunion seems an appropriate occasion to acknowledge how each has made an integral imprint on the signature GLJ sound.
 Without any of them, GLJ might not have evolved into a such special entity with passionate fans worldwide.